e-mission/e-mission-server/README.md

 the queries.
 A set of background scripts pull the data from external sources, and preprocessing results ensures reasonable performance.

+The installation instructions below are generally targeted towards OSX and \*nix shells such as bash.
+If you want to use Windows, we recomend using PowerShell (https://technet.microsoft.com/en-us/scriptcenter/dd742419), which provides similarly rich commands.
+If you really want to use the Command Prompt, most commands should work, but you may need to convert `/` -> `\` to make the commands work.

 ## Dependencies: ##
 -------------------